Pokémon Legends: Arceus: Tie-ins

-Announced in April 2022, an ONA webseries tie-in, titled Pokémon: Hisuian Snow, debuted on YouTube and Pokémon TV on May 18, 2022.

-A limited 4-episode ONA webseries tie-in, titled Pokémon: The Arceus Chronicles, debuted on Amazon Prime Video in Japan in January 2022 and debuted on Netflix on September 23, 2022.
+Announced in April 2022, an ONA webseries tie-in, titled Pokémon: Hisuian Snow, debuted on YouTube and Pokémon TV on 18 May 2022.
+The series focuses on a young boy who befriends a Hisuian Zorua in Hisui.
+The series received a Webby Award as the "People's Voice Winner."
+The series A limited 4-episode ONA webseries tie-in, titled Pokémon: The Arceus Chronicles, debuted on Amazon Prime Video in Japan in January 2022 and debuted on Netflix on 23 September 2022.